Unboxed-Software/solana-course/content/interact-with-wallets.md

 # Lab

-Let’s take the Ping program from last lesson and build a frontend that lets users approve a transaction that pings the program.
+Let’s take the Ping program from the last lesson and build a frontend that lets users approve a transaction that pings the program.
 As a reminder, the program’s public key is `ChT1B39WKLS8qUrkLvFDXMhEJ4F1XZzwUNHUt4AU9aVa` and the public key for the data account is `Ah9K7dQ8EHaZqcAsgBW8w37yN2eAy3koFmUn4x3CJtod`.

 ![Screenshot of Solana Ping App](../assets/solana-ping-app.png)